7-solutions/frontend-assignment/README.md

 ```

 Please make a todo list that
-- Have a list of clickable buttons
+- Have a list of clickable buttons.
-- Each button will be moved into their own column separated by type
+- Each button will be moved into its own column separated by type.
-- Once moved, each button will have 5 second on the screen then will be moved back to the main list
+- Once moved, each button will have 5 seconds on the screen and then will be moved back to the main list.
-- If that data already exists, it must be moved back.
+- If click on the right column (Fruit/Vegetable) the item must go back to the left column (list) immediately.

 See example in the link below
 [Video Link](https://drive.google.com/file/d/170AYx0lOXs4DLyZiPGGIgmQpFhwTKNih/view?usp=sharing)